HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 The [artifacts summary](artifacts.html) page lists the US Public Health Profiles.
 The [StructureDefinitions]({{site.data.fhir.path}}structuredefinition.html) define the *minimum* elements, extensions, vocabularies and value sets which SHALL be present when using the profile.

-The Profile elements consist of both *Mandatory* and *Must Support* elements.  *Mandatory* elements are elements with an minimum cardinality of 1 (min=1).
+The Profile elements consist of both *Mandatory* and *Must Support* elements.  *Mandatory* elements are elements with a minimum cardinality of 1 (min=1).
 The base [FHIR Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) guidance requires specifications to define exactly the support expected for profile elements labeled *Must Support*.
-Many profiles in the US Public Health Library are based on US Core profiles and this library is dependent on, and will be instituted, in close conjunction with US Core.
-This IG will follow the guidance in [US Core Must Support Section]({{site.data.fhir.ver.hl7fhiruscore}}/must-support.html#presentation-of-must-support-and-mandatory-elements-in-the-formal-profile-views) which illustrates how these elements are displayed and defines the rules for interpreting profile elements and subelements labeled *Mandatory* and *Must Support* for requesters and responders.
+Many profiles in the US Public Health Library are based on US Core profiles, and this library is dependent on, and will be instituted, in close conjunction with US Core.
+This IG will follow the guidance in [US Core Must Support Section]({{site.data.fhir.ver.hl7fhiruscore}}/must-support.html#presentation-of-must-support-and-mandatory-elements-in-the-formal-profile-views) which illustrates how these elements are displayed and defines the rules for interpreting profile elements and sub-elements labeled *Mandatory* and *Must Support* for requesters and responders.

 ### Principles and Criteria of Library Inclusion and Use